escobard/cloud-apps/README.md

 Each pull request must pass a review from another contributor and all automated tests.

+### Issues

+Feel free to open an issue ticket, please leave a screenshot and a detailed instructions on how to replicate the issue.

 ### Tools & frameworks

 (add links to official docs for the tech used on the stack)